-During 2021, AIG reviewed a select number of Associations to identify whether there was a misalignment in the climate risk policies and values of AIG, on the one hand, and the Association, on the other.
-The review was conducted by a team comprised of AIG's Government Affairs personnel, and involved assembling an initial list of Associations that were considered suitable for inclusion in this initial review due to AIG's level of engagement with the Association, or the Association having well-publicized climate positions.
+During 2022, AIG reviewed a select number of Associations to identify whether there was a misalignment in the climate risk policies and values of AIG, on the one hand, and the Association, on the other.
+The review was conducted by a team comprised of AIG's Government Affairs personnel, and involved assembling a list of Associations that were considered suitable for inclusion due to AIG's level of engagement with the Association, or the Association having well-publicized climate positions.

 AIG is a large, global organization, with an employee population dispersed over more than 50 countries.
 Many of our employees are asked to join various external groups based on their professional backgrounds, personal industry contacts and areas of expertise, and those organizations may or may not be involved in the insurance industry.
 For the purposes of our review, we did not attempt to survey every external organization in which AIG or an AIG employee participates.
-Rather, we focused this initial review on a subset of Associations and will expand the scope in future reviews.
+Rather, we focused this review on a subset of Associations.